computations/root_digger/docs/README.md

 # Usage

-    ./rd --msa <MSA FILE> --tree <TREE FILE> --model <MODEL FILE>
+    ./rd --msa <MSA FILE> --tree <TREE FILE> --data-type <DNA or AA>

 The MSA file can be in any format that is supported by `libpll`, which at the time of writing is one of: "relaxed" phylip or fasta.
 The tree file should contain a metric tree in newick format.
-The model file should be a comma separated list of numbers which specifies the subsitution model.
-For example, if you have some DNA data, and your substitution rate matrix looks like this:

-    *, a, b, c,
-    d, *, e, f,
-    g, h, *, i,
-    j, k, l, *,

-then the file should have the contents

-    a, b, c, d, e, f, g, h, i, j, k, l